heyjva/support/content/src/yellow/troubleshooting/serial-console-linux-macos.md

    - On macOS, use `ls /dev/cu.*`.
 If the Silicon Labs CP2102N driver is installed, you will see both `/dev/cu.SLAB_USBtoUART` and `/dev/cu.usbserial-110` (`/dev/cu.usbserial-210`, depending on which port the Yellow is plugged in to).
 4. Connect the Yellow with USB C to your computer.

-   **Note:** Since Yellow is not powered on yet, it is normal for no lights to be on.
+   **Note:** If Yellow is not powered on yet, it is normal for no lights to be on.
 5. List the USB port numbers again (see step above on Listing the USB port numbers).
 The new entry is for Yellow.

    **Troubleshooting:** In case no new entry appears, make sure JP1 is at the right position (UART) and your USB-C cable supports at least USB 2.0 signals (try using a different USB-C cable if in doubt).